P.O.D.

 45. Bob

-Bob June 25, 2011 at 3:00 am |
+Bob at |

 Your list will be very helpful.
 I just opened a Zazzle store and I’m very disappointed in the quality of printing on t-shirts.
 Very washed out and flat.
 I’ve seen POD shirts that were vibrant so I know it can be done.
 A POD could have all the bells and whistles you need, but I can’t sell my customers a bad quality print.
 Is there anyone you could recommend?